sagemath/sagewiki_to_gh-2022-10-10/symbolics.md

 == Symbolics in Sage ==

 These pages are aimed at developers of symbolics functionality in Sage.
 If you're interested in helping out with any of the items below please contact the [[http://groups.google.com/group/sage-devel|sage-devel googlegroup]] or the people already working on your item of interest.
+See also the [[http://trac.sagemath.org/wiki/symbolics|trac wiki page on symbolics]].

 === TODO ===